The Same-Sex Divorce Process

 How do you get divorced as a same-sex couple?

 In the eyes of the law, same-sex marriage is exactly the same as opposite-sex marriage.
-When the relationship breaks down, either party can apply for a divorce on the ground that the marriage has broken down irretrievably.
-To prove this, the applicant has to show:
+Since the introduction of no-fault divorce in April 2022, either party can apply for a divorce on the ground that the marriage has broken down irretrievably.
+There is no longer a need to rely on facts such as unreasonable behaviour or separation.

-The process for divorce is exactly the same regardless of whether you are a same-sex couple or an opposite sex-couple.
+The process for divorce is the same regardless of whether you are a same-sex couple or an opposite-sex couple.
 To start proceedings, the couple must have been married for at least a year and one party must file a divorce petition via the online divorce portal.

 How do you dissolve a civil partnership?

 You end a civil partnership in England and Wales by applying for a ‘dissolution order’.
 The process is virtually identical to the divorce process.
-You’ll need to have been in the civil partnership for at least 12 months before applying for a dissolution, and you’ll have to prove that the relationship has broken down irretrievably using one of the four reasons listed above.
+You’ll need to have been in the civil partnership for at least 12 months before applying for a dissolution, and since April 2022, the no-fault rules also apply to civil partnership dissolution.
+That means you no longer need to provide a specific reason — simply stating that the relationship has irretrievably broken down is enough.

 After the Conditional Order is made, you must wait six weeks and one day (43 days) before you can apply for a Final Order.
 This legally ends the civil partnership in the same way that a Decree Absolute legally ends a marriage.